MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/traceability/traceability-install.md

 1. Search for or navigate to the **App registrations** page.
 1. On the toolbar, select **New registration**.
 1. Fill out the **Register and application** page and select **Register**.
 For more information about these settings, see [Quickstart: Register an application with the Microsoft identity platform](/entra/identity-platform/quickstart-register-app?tabs=certificate).
-1. You new app registration opens.
+1. Your new app registration opens.
 On the left navigation pane, select **Overview**.
 Copy the following values to a temporary text file.
 You'll need them later.
     - **Application (client) ID**
     - **Directory (tenant) ID**

 ### Create client secrets for the new Microsoft Entra application

-1. In [Azure portal](https://ms.portal.azure.com/), open the application you just registered in the previous section.
+1. In [Azure portal](https://ms.portal.azure.com/), open the application you registered in the previous section.
 1. In the left navigation pane, select **Manage** \> **Certificates & secrets**.
 1. On the **Certificates & secrets** page, select **New client secret**.
 1. In the **Add a client secret** dialog, enter a description and choose an expiration date for the secret.
 Then select **Add**.